MattIPv4/DNS-over-Discord/README.md

 ### Changing DNS provider

-By default, the DNS over Discord bot will use Cloudflare's 1.1.1.1 DNS service.
-You can run the DNS lookup with alternate DNS providers by using the dropdown below the result.
-Clicking it will show a list of available providers, and selecting a new provider will update the results in the message.
+By default, the DNS over Discord bot uses Cloudflare's 1.1.1.1 DNS service.
+You can run the DNS lookup with alternate DNS providers by selecting the dropdown below the result.
+This shows you a list of available providers.
+Selecting a new provider updates the results in the message.
 Any user can change the DNS provider.

-Like the refresh button, the provider dropdown is available on all responses to the `/dig` command.

 <details>
 <summary>Supported DNS providers</summary>